OpenLiberty/ci.gradle/docs/libertyDev.md

 ## libertyDev Task

 Start a Liberty server in dev mode.
-This task also invokes the `libertyCreate`, `installFeature`, and `deploy` tasks before starting the server. **Note:** This task is designed to be executed directly from the Gradle command line.
+This task also invokes the `libertyCreate`, `installFeature`, and `deploy` tasks before starting the server.

 To start the server in a container, see the [libertyDevc](#libertydevc-task-container-mode) section below.

+**Notes:**

+* This task is designed to be executed directly from the Gradle command line.
+* This task is not supported with Spring Boot applications.

 ### Console Actions